voronianski/node-tweet-cli/README.md

 # node-tweet-cli

-Small tool that will help you make tweets from your console.
+Small tool that allows to tweet from bash, zhs, whatever..

 ## How to use it